 A while back, I learned that the ancient or Paleo Hebrew language, or pre-Babylonian exile Hebrew, tends to be more concrete in that its concepts are not as abstract like Greek is.
 For example, a Paleo Hebrew would not have said, "Wow, is it a beautiful day!" since that is abstract or subjective.
 He would have said, "The sun is hot on my face!" which is far more specific, or objective.
 Do you see how languages are difficult to translate?

-When professor Ramsdell stated that the verb aman is the simple stem that the words emeth and emunah are derived from, I remembered what I learned about the letters of Paleo Hebrew, that Moses would have used, are hieroglyphic.
-They represent things, like the first letter in aman is aleph, which is drawn as an ox.
+When professor Ramsdell stated that the verb aman is the simple stem that the words emeth and emunah are derived from, I remembered what I learned about the letters of Paleo Hebrew, that Moses would have used, are hieroglyphic, meaning that objects represent words, like the first letter in aman is aleph, which is drawn as an ox.
 It means strength.
 The letter mem is drawn with a wavy line, meaning water, or blood.
 The letter nun is drawn as a sprouting seed.
+Now let's think about these things and put them together.
 The strength of an ox is steadfast.
 Water and blood can be used in sacrifices that seal a covenant, and they sustain life.
 And seed, when put in the ground yields a crop, which not only sustains life, but you also get the surety that what you sow, you will reap.
 This is also where we get the word "amen," and it means: so be it, or what you said is so.
+Isn't reading and thinking fun and educational!?
 Edward T. Ramsdell confirms in the below quote once more, that faithfulness is the same as truthfulness.

 A Matter of Faith